 2. Align

 Once insights are gathered, leaders must align around shared goals and priorities.
 This ensures everyone is moving in the same direction.
+Clearer alignment also reduces reactive decision making, helping leadership teams maintain focus, improve accountability and respond more effectively during periods of uncertainty or organisational change.

 3. Enable